paccionesawyer/ProbabilisticRobotics_TurtleBot_GSS/CrowdNav_DSRNN/README.md

 Below are the instructions for training and testing policies.

 ### Novel Code
 This section identifies the major changes made to the code for the Probabilistic Robotics project.
-Full details of changes can be seen in the commit history.
+Full details of changes can be seen in the commit history, and specific changes are commented within each file.

 - `CrowdNav_DSRNN/crowd_nav/configs/config.py`: Config options were added to change the robot mode for the variations of this project and to implement the noise.